krishnanlab/teaching/2021-fall_statgaps/frequently-asked-questions.md

 ## Why is coding (in languages like R or Python) a pre-requisite for this course?
 The goal of this course is to create opportunities for developing a strong intuition behind many concepts in statistical data analysis, which will take precendence to, motivate, and solidify the related formulae and terminologies.
 Now, short of starting with a question and mathematically *deriving* the concepts/formulae, whenever possible, this *StatGaps* course takes the approach of using programming to implement statistical ideas on real/simulated data and observe the results to build an intuition behind various concepts.

+If you would like introductory courses in programming (in R or Python) and in how to do statistical analysis in R or Python, please ckeckout CMSE 201-202 or CMSE 890 301-304.

 \[ [Top](https://github.com/krishnanlab/teaching/blob/master/2021-fall_statgaps/frequently-asked-questions.md#frequently-asked-questions) ]